Nivolumab + Chemoradiation in Stage II-IVB Nasopharyngeal Carcinoma (NPC)

 You CAN'T join if...

 - Active second malignancy, i.e. patient known to have potentially fatal hematologic malignancy or another solid primary tumor present for which he/she may be (but not necessarily) currently receiving treatment.
-Patients with a history of malignancy that has been completely treated, with no evidence of that cancer currently, are permitted to enroll in the trial provided treatment was completed >2 years prior.
-Patients with early-stage skin cancers and prostate cancer under surveillance with non-rising prostate specific antigen (PSA) are eligible.
+Patients with a prior or concurrent malignancy whose natural history or treatment does not have the potential to interfere with the safety or efficacy assessment of the investigational regimen are allowed to enroll in this trial.
+For example, patients with early-stage skin cancers, prostate cancer under surveillance with non-rising prostate-specific antigen (PSA), or meningioma or thyroid papillary cancers which are under surveillance are eligible.
+For determinations of a specific clinical condition, please consult with the Principal Investigator.

 - Active, untreated central nervous system (CNS) metastases;